 Use this article as a part of your research into finding the best solution for your home.

-A quick search on questions you may have will likely solve your queries and prepare you on making a more well informed decision.
+A quick search of questions you may have will likely solve your queries and prepare you for making a more well-informed decision.